Experimental Demonstration of Quantum Tunneling in IBM Quantum Computer: Theoretical Protocol

 where

-The equivalent quantum circuit for the Fourier transformation operator $QFT$ can be realized using a series of Hadamard and controlled-phase gates \cite{qtun_CopperIBMRP1994}.
-Thus after a small time interval $\Delta t$, the time evolution of the system can be implemented by using Eqs. \eqref{qtun_Eq2}, \eqref{qtun_Eq3}, \eqref{qtun_Eq4} and \eqref{qtun_Eq11}.
+The equivalent quantum circuit for the Fourier transformation operator $QFT$ \cite{zhang2013watermark} can be realized using a series of Hadamard and controlled-phase gates.
+Thus, after a small time interval \(\Delta t\), the time evolution of the system can be implemented as

-The explicit construction of quantum circuit for $QFT$, D, $QFT^{-1}$ and P are detailed in Methods section.
+The explicit constructions of quantum circuit for $QFT$, $D$, $QFT^{-1}$ and $P$ are detailed in section \ref{Sec-III}.